Introducing Triberg

 Address: Glashuettenweg 4, 77709 Wolfach, Baden-Wurttemberg, Germany

-For a small fee of approximately 15 euros, you can make your own vase.
-You start it off by choosing the colour and pattern then blow it out into its shape before the expert glassmaker finishes it off for you.
-There is a small museum along with a large gift shop and a beautiful permanent Christmas market which is nice to browse around.
+For a small fee of approximately €15, you can create your vase.
+You start it off by choosing the colour and pattern, then blow it out into its shape before the expert glassmaker finishes it off for you.
+The museum features a small collection, a large gift shop, and a beautiful permanent Christmas market, which is a nice place to browse.

 The best time to visit is in the morning before all the tour buses arrive.